Montana, Navajo company reach deal on mine to waive immunity

 BILLINGS, Mont.
 (AP) — Montana regulators have reached a deal allowing the state to enforce environmental laws at a large coal mine bought by a Navajo-owned company, officials said Thursday.

-For months, executives from the Navajo Transitional Energy Authority and state officials had been at odds over demands the company waive its immunity as a tribal entity from future lawsuits.
+For months, executives from the Navajo Transitional Energy Company and state officials had been unable to resolve demands the company waive its immunity as a tribal entity from future lawsuits.

-Thursday's agreement came a day before a temporary waiver was set to expire.
+The mine shut down briefly in October when the dispute over sovereignty first emerged.
+Thursday's agreement came a day before a temporary waiver agreement was set to expire.

 The Navajo company bought the 275-worker Spring Creek strip mine along the Wyoming border and two mines in Wyoming last year from bankrupt Cloud Peak Energy.